Using Experimental cf CLI Commands

 These commands provide developers with the ability to better orchestrate app deployment workflows.
 New features include the deployment and management of apps with multiple processes and uploading and staging multiple versions of a single app.

-The experimental commands described in this topic require Pivotal Cloud Foundry (PCF) 1.12+ and the cf CLI v6.30.0+.
+The experimental commands described in this topic require Pivotal Cloud Foundry (PCF) v1.12 or later and the cf CLI v6.30.0 or later.